Lanceback/Lanceback/README.md

 I just need like... a couple million more and I can take over- I mean protect the world!

-I'm pretty good at python, HTML (javascript and CSS as well), gdscript and bash.
+I'm pretty good at python, HTML, javascript, CSS, gdscript and bash.
 I'm ok at GO, and am just barely capable with C and perl.

 I've also been known to play with autonomous aircraft on occasion.